NanthuKishor/tanstack-ey/README.md

 # Tanstack Application (EY)

 This Application is bootstrapped with Vite, using the React-Javascript template.
-It showcases a mix blend of Tanstack packages like Tanstack-Query, Tanstack-Table, Tanstack-Router.
+It showcases a mix blend of Tanstack packages like `Tanstack-Query`, `Tanstack-Table`, `Tanstack-Router`.

 ## Table of Contents